-- (1) If a permit holder changes the configuration of a net during the permit sample, a new form is used, as this net is now considered a new net.
-On the new form, circle the areas which have changed and fill in the new information.
-The un-changed fields should be left blank; in the comments section note that all other aspects have remained the same.
-When net configuration changes are made, comments should document what has changed and when during a haul or soak the changes were made.
-(EXAMPLE: After an hour soak at HHMM the net began to sink with fish so the permit holder attached an additional three buoys to the corkline in the middle of each 100fm panel to keep his net from sinking./ The permit holder removed a 100fm panel of his 300fm net when he began fishing in a different district.)
-Note: Document these changes on the Gear Characteristics Form, Haul Form, and Marine Mammal Sighting & Event Form, making comments as appropriate.
-Be sure to include in comments the original net number, because the changed gear will have a new net id number.
-Note: Gear changes of this type are common when a permit holder moves from or to Anita Bay. - (2) If two or more nets have a complete suite of identical characteristics, fill out one form and assign unique consecutive numbers to each net.
-Record all of these numbers on one Gear Form in the same NET IDENTIFICATION NUMBER field, separated by commas.
+- (1) If a permit holder changes the configuration of a net during the permit sample, a new form is used as it is now considered a new net.
+On the new form, circle the area which has changed and fill in the new information.
+The un-changed fields should be left blank; use comments note that all other aspects have remained the same.
+Make sure to include in comments the original net number, because the changed gear gets a new net id number. - (2) If two or more nets have a complete suite of identical characteristics, fill out one form and assign unique consecutive numbers to each net and record all of these numbers on one Gear Form in the same NET IDENTIFICATION NUMBER field, separated by commas.

-At least one new Gear Form must be completed for each permit sample, even if the permit holder was previously sampled and a gear form previously filled out by another observer.
-It is permissible to bring a copy of the previous Gear Characteristics Form for that permit holder's gear, but the observer must request it from their lead ahead of time and MUST confirm, FIELD by FIELD that nothing has been changed since the last time the permit holder was observed.
+A least one new Gear Form must be completed for each permit sample, even if the permit holder was previously sampled and a gear form previously filled out by another observer.
+It is permissible to bring a copy of the previous form for that gear, but the observer MUST confirm, FIELD by FIELD that nothing has been changed since the last time the permit holder was observed.

 Observers should not handle permit holder's gear.
 The permit holder should provide all information that is not obtainable visually by the observer.
-If a permit holder does not know a measurement, DASH the field and record as "unknown; permit holder stated he/she did not know this measurement".
-Net nomenclature can and often does differ between fleets and among permit holders.
-An effort has been made to use the most common name for specific gear characteristics.
-However, if you do not recognize a term, ask for clarification from the permit holder and record in comments for possible clarification during debriefing.
+If a permit holder does not know a measurement, record the field as unknown.